 JEOL JXA-8230 Electron Microprobe

 The microprobe is equipped with an “xCLENT III” advanced hyperspectral cathodoluminescence (CL) system, which provides full color images, as well as point-by-point optical spectra, of the visible light emissions induced by the scanning electron beam.
-Such images are often very useful for rapid mapping of mineral distributions in complex samples and for seeing patterns of zoning in distributions of trace elements.
+Such images are often very useful for rapid mapping of mineral or alloy distributions in complex samples, seeing patterns of zoning in distributions of trace elements in individual grains, or evaluating structural/lattice defects in various materials.
 CL data can be readily combined with X-ray and electron signals at each point to provide great flexibility in mapping composition and phase distribution.

 Samples for the electron microprobe must be solid and vacuum compatible.
 Small grains can readily be mounted and polished, and standard, uncovered, polished petrographic thin sections (e.g. 27x46 mm glass slides or 25 mm rounds) are easily accomodated.
 Other unmounted samples can be bonded to a mounting block with epoxy.
 Samples that are not electrically conductive must be coated with a thin layer of carbon using the carbon-coater in the lab.
 Thin films (< 1000 nm) can readily be analyzed by the microprobe, using special software to account for thickness and substrate effects.